hpc2n/gpu-course/1.basics/2.threads/README.md

 # Hello world!

-## Objective
+## Objectives

+ - Learn what CUDA kernels.
- - Learn what CUDA kernels are and how to manage threads and thread blocks.
+ - Learn what threads, thread blocks and grids are.

 ## Instructions